opencybersecurityalliance/firepit/docs/usage.rst

       Columnar storage for STIX observations

     Options:
-      --dbname TEXT   Path/name of database  [default: stix.db] --session TEXT  Session ID to data separation  [default: test-id] --help          Show this message and exit.
+      --dbname TEXT   Path/name of database
+      --session TEXT  Session ID to data separation  [default: test-id] --help          Show this message and exit.

     Commands:
       assign           Perform an operation on a column and name the result cache            Cache STIX observation data in SQL columns          Get the columns names of a view/table count            Get the count of rows in a view/table delete           Delete STIX observation data in SQL extract          Create a view of a subset of cached data filter           Create a filtered view of a subset of cached data get-appdata      Get the app-specific data for a view join             Join two views
       load             Cache STIX observation data in SQL lookup           Retrieve a view
-      merge        Merge 2 or more views into a new view reassign     Update/replace STIX observation data in SQL remove       Remove a view
+      merge            Merge 2 or more views into a new view number-observed  Retrieve the count of values of a column from a view reassign         Update/replace STIX observation data in SQL remove           Remove a view
       rename           Rename a view
-      schema       Get the schema of a view/table set-appdata  Set the app-specific data for a view sql          Run a SQL statement on the database [DANGEROUS!] tables       Get all view/table names
+      schema           Get the schema of a view/table set-appdata      Set the app-specific data for a view sql              Run a SQL statement on the database [DANGEROUS!] summary          Retrieve timeframe and count from a view tables           Get all view/table names
-      type         Get the SCO type of a view/table values       Retrieve the values of a STIX object path from a view viewdata     Get view data for views [default is all views] views        Get all view names
+      timestamped      Retrieve the timestamped values of a column from a view type             Get the SCO type of a view/table value-counts     Retrieve the value counts of a column from a view values           Retrieve the values of a STIX object path from a view viewdata         Get view data for views [default is all views] views            Get all view names

     $ firepit cache --help
     Usage: firepit cache [OPTIONS] QUERY_ID FILENAMES...